ivotron/popper2-paper/paper/paper.md

  3. Running the workflow and refining it.

-For this case study, we built an image classification workflow that runs trains a model using Horovod [@horovod] and Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset.
-The workflow consists of three steps: the `download-dataset` step downloads the MNIST dataset in the workspace;
-the `verify-dataset` step verifies the downloaded archives against precomputed checksums;
-the `run-training` step then starts training the model on this downloaded dataset and records the duration of the training.

-The workflow used for the case study is depicted in @Lst:casestudy.
-The download and train steps use a Horovod image and the verify step uses a lightweight alpine image.
-Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step; doing otherwise eventually complicates dependency management, hence defeating the purpose of containers.
-The code that the workflow references can be found in the repository [^code] associated with this paper.

 ```{#lst:casestudy .yaml caption="Workflow used in the case study."}
 steps:
 # download the MNIST dataset